MondayMorningHaskell/Blog/README.md

-# Beginners
+# MMH Blog Repository
-A 1-stop shop for starting our with Haskell!
+A 1-stop shop for code from our [Blog](https://www.mmhaskell.com/blog)!